If you use Adobe Photoshop for image editing, you can also install the WebP plugin.

 Viewing your Images Natively

-WebP is a new image format and is natively supported in Google Chrome, the Google Chrome Frame plug-in for Internet Explorer and Opera.
+WebP is a new image format and is natively supported in Google Chrome, Opera, and many other applications and libraries.

 API for the WebP Codec